somedamnauthor/NavGuru/ros_readme.md

 For the project NavGuide, steps to create the boilerplate for ROS,

-* to run the ROS2 image
+* to run the ROS2 image (make sure you pulled the foxy flavour of the ros, or use the distro you pulled)

   * *docker run -it -d ros:foxy /bin/bash*
 * create a workspace